Cannon Air Force Base: 21st century

 On 13 May 2005, the Secretary of Defense recommended that Cannon Air Force Base be closed as part of the Base Realignment and Closure Commission (BRAC) process.
 However, on 25 August 2005, the BRAC Commission overturned the recommendation that the base be closed, but upheld the withdrawal of the base's F-16 Fighting Falcon fighter aircraft.
 The USAF had until 31 December 2009 to propose a new use for Cannon AFB, otherwise the base would be closed in 2010.
 Cannon AFB attempted to reopen a rejected EIS alternative, by substituting an Environmental Assessment.
 Comments were accepted through 4 October 2010.

 On 20 June 2006, it was announced that Cannon AFB would transfer from Air Combat Command (ACC) and become an Air Force Special Operations Command (AFSOC) installation.
 Initial word was that the 16th Special Operations Wing would transfer from Hurlburt Field, Florida.
 It was later decided that the 27th Fighter Wing would transfer from ACC to AFSOC and become the 27th Special Operations Wing.
 This action would entail expanding and realigning some aspects of both the 16th Special Operations Wing and AFSOC, also headquartered at Hurlburt Field.
 This designation means that the base will receive new aircraft to replace the F-16s lost in the BRAC realignment.
 Jurisdiction was formally transferred to AFSOC on 1 October 2007 and new airframes such as the CV-22 Osprey and AC-130H Spectre were assigned to the new wing at Cannon.

+In 2023, the FW1 Ute Reservoir pipeline project started construction to provide potable water by 2030 for Cannon Air Force Base and the communities of Clovis, Portales, Elida, Texico.